andri/fluidable/README.md

-# Fluidable is a lightweight, flexible responsive CSS grid system
+# Fluidable is a mobile-first responsive CSS grid system

 Use standalone with your custom CSS, reset styles and mix-ins.